-Water damage (along with damage from freezing) is the third most costly type of home insurance claim, according to the Insurance Information Institute.
-The average water and freezing damage claim came in at $8,861 for claims made from 2011 to 2015 (the latest numbers available).
+Water damage (along with damage from freezing) is the third most costly type of home insurance claim and makes up almost 20% of home insurance property damage claims, according to the Insurance Information Institute.

-- Burst pipes that are behind a wall or under a sink, or a pipe such as the one to your clothes washer).
-This includes pipes that freeze and burst, but generally not if you intentionally turned the heat off in the house.
+- Burst pipes that are behind a wall or under a sink, or a pipe such as the one to your clothes washer.
+This includes pipes that freeze and burst, but not if you intentionally turned the heat off in the house.

 - An accidental water leak from an appliance, like a hot water heater or dishwasher.
-Note however that repair of the broken appliance itself is usually not covered.
+But the repair of the broken appliance itself is usually not covered.

 - Water from storms such as heavy rain and hail.

 - Water damage that comes through the roof after a storm or tree damages the roof.
 But things change if there's a question about lack of maintenance.
 A slow roof leak that wasn't fixed is likely not covered, for example.

 - Water damage after a fire from water that was used to extinguish the flames.